The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 This is the deeper issue.

-Event value is often fragmented, even when the event appears successful on the surface.
+Event value can be fragmented even when the event appears successful on the surface.

-The stakeholder gap becomes clearer when you look at what each group is really hoping to gain.
+The stakeholder gap becomes clearer when you look at what different groups are really trying to get from the event.

 Attendees usually want more than information.
 They want relevance, useful conversations, stronger participation, and a clearer sense of who they should meet.